Nick Cain sizes up the task ahead of the Lions in Saturday’s first Test in Brisbane

 This combination of creator and finisher in one package means that the opposition can never afford to take their eyes off him.
 Last but not least, Genia is reputed to be pound-for-pound the strongest member of the Wallaby squad – freakishly so.
 He is able to bench-press 400lb (180 kg), well over double his own bodyweight.

 If that makes him sound more like Genius than Genia, it sums up why those predicting a comprehensive Lions victory in this series should tread carefully.
-The Wallabies may not have the depth of international class available to the tourists, but they have world-class match-winners in key positions, and no-one more than their scrum-half.
+The Wallabies not have the depth of international class available to the tourists, but they have world-class match-winners in key positions, and no-one more than their scrum-half.

-For the record, Phillips has been on the losing side five times when have played with Genia opposite him, and he has yet to finish on the winning side.
+For the record, Phillips has been on the losing side five times when Wales have played Australia with Genia opposite him, and he has yet to finish on the winning side.
 That is not quite the psychological barrier it sounds when you take into account that three of those Australian wins were by three points or fewer – but it still means that Genia has the Indian sign on the big Welshman.

 Phillips dismissed it when I asked him this week whether Genia’s win-loss ratio over him rankles.